xMestas/RoyLanguage/README.md

    ret ref var x
 }
 ```
 - Return statement starts with `ret` keyword and a following expression.
+Note that main program should not include return statement.
 ```
 ret ref var result
 ```